3 Empire and Jim Crow

 American cartoon, published in 1898, reminding readers to support war against Spain.

-Although America’s war effort began haphazardly, the Spanish Empire was on its last legs.
 Spain’s decaying military crumbled.
-In the Pacific, on May 1, the U.S. Navy engaged the Spanish fleet outside Manila, destroyed it, and proceeded to blockade the capital of the Philippines.
+In the Pacific, on May 1, the U.S. Navy engaged the Spanish fleet outside Manila and destroyed it easily.
 Two months later, American troops took Cuba’s San Juan Heights in what would become the most famous battle of the war, winning special accolades for Theodore Roosevelt and his Rough Riders.
-Roosevelt had been the assistant secretary of the navy but had resigned his position in order to see action in the war.
+Roosevelt had been the assistant secretary of the navy but had resigned his position in order to fight in the war.
 His well-publicized adventures in Cuba made him a national celebrity.
-Yellow fever made three quarters of the American troops unfit to fight, but the Spanish were still unable to hold Santiago de Cuba on July 17, effectively ending the war.
-The two nations signed the Treaty of Paris in December.
+The U.S. and Spain signed the Treaty of Paris in December.
 The terms of the treaty stipulated, among other things, that in addition to Cuban independence the United States would acquire Spain’s former holdings of Guam, Puerto Rico, and the Philippines.

 John Bull (Great Britain) and Uncle Sam (U.S.) bear "The White Man's Burden"